infitx-org/participation-tool-docs/md-docs/PM4ML_Docs/ConfiguringACustomCoreConnector.md

 HTTP_TIMEOUT= #e.g.,5000
 MTN_ENV= #e.g.,staging
 DFSP_CURRENCY= #e.g.,UGX
 ```
 ---
-### Step 5: Connecting the Deployed Payment Manager to a Live Hub
+### Step 4: Connecting the Deployed Payment Manager to a Live Hub
-The Core Connector acts as the crucial intermediary between the Payment Manager and the Mojaloop hub.
+The Core Connector acts as the crucial intermediary between the Payment Manager and the core backend.
 - Replacing the sim-backend with a real core connector is the first step towards live hub connectivity.
 - The essential environment variables are
   - FSP_ID: The Financial Service Provider ID assigned by the Mojaloop scheme.